 DO ask about the breeding COI (Breeding Coefficients) The breed average is currently 5.3%.
-At some established kennels it may well be higher, those breeders should know their lines well and be happy to explain their reasons for using specific dogs/breeding lines if it does result in a higher COI.
+Some show stock may well be higher, breeders should be happy to explain their reasons for using specific dogs/breeding lines.
 Please be aware that keeping the breeding coefficients low is a risk reducing method to reduce health issues transmitted via genes, but it is NOT a health guarantee.

-NB imported animals will have a low or 0% COI as breeding information is not held on the Kennel Club website this does therefore NOT reflect their breeding history.
+NB imported animals will have a low or 0% COI as breeding information is not held on the Kennel Club website this does therefor NOT reflect their breeding history.